moorepants/dissertation/physicalparameters.rst

-where :math:`\mathbf{J}_{\mathrm{B}i}` is the inertia tensor about the pendulum reference frame, :math:`\mathbf{I}_\mathrm{B}` is the inertia tensor in the locally level reference frame, and :math:`\mathbf{R}_{\mathrm{B}i}` is the rotation matrix relating the two frames, :ref:`Figure 7 <figAngles>`.
+where :math:`\mathbf{J}_{\mathrm{B}i}` is the inertia tensor about the pendulum reference frame, :math:`\mathbf{I}_\mathrm{B}` is the inertia tensor in the locally level reference frame, and :math:`\mathbf{R}_{\mathrm{B}i}` is the rotation matrix relating the two frames, :ref:`Figure 7.7<figAngles>`.
 The planar inertia tensor is defined as

 .. math::